PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/scope.md

 Make global variable have long detailed names.

-Do not use global variables if possible, its hard to keep track of which functions may be altering their values.
+Do not use global variables, if possible, it’s hard to keep track of which functions may be altering their values.

-The quality of a program is often said to be inversely proportional to the number of global variables as the index of an exponential – keep it to one or two at mo
+The quality of a program is often said to be inversely proportional to the number of global variables as the index of an exponential – keep it to one or two at most.

 ```{admonition} Reasons to Avoid Global Variables
 :class: tip dropdown